-Received a call the other day from a visitor to Key West.
+Received a DM the other day from a visitor to Key West.
 They were leaving the next day and wanted to fill their last day with lots of fun.
-Sadly, we couldn’t find a tour that had any open seats.
+Sadly, they couldn’t find a tour that had any open seats.
 Which led to the question… when is the best time to book a tour when heading to Key West?
 Quick answer… before you arrive.
 Egads, you mean I should pre-plan my vacation?
 My response?
 Yes and no.

 Any activity that is dependent on the weather, such as sunset sails and fishing, I always suggest you plan those early in your trip.
 So, if Mother Nature decides to bring in a small craft advisory or an evening of rain showers, the cruise or charter can easily be moved to a later day in your trip.

-Bottomline, arrive with some plans set … a broad outline of the vacation, but leave room for spontaneity.
+Bottom line, arrive with some plans set … a broad outline of the vacation but leave room for spontaneity.
 After all, isn’t that the idea when you shift over to Island Time?
 A vague idea of the day, but time set aside for a few boat drinks by the pool.